in Portland OR and Vancouver WA areas

 Beam Replacement or Repair

 Foundation settling typically only damages a home when portions of the foundation settle at different rates or different amounts.
 In theory, a house could settle several feet all at once and not sustain any damage.
 In most cases, if the amount of home foundation settlement is reasonable, uniform, and is not progressing, the only concerns are cosmetic.
 On the other hand, when portions of a foundation settle at different rates, this is when problems emerge.

 Examples of these problems can be vertical cracks in the foundation, uneven or sagging floors, drywall cracks, chimneys pulling away from the house, and tight doors and windows.

-Many homeowners question at what point or circumstance should the foundation posts be replaced or adjusted.
+Many homeowners question at what point or circumstance should the foundation beams be replaced or adjusted.
 There are a few instances where Masonry Masters recommends replacing your home’s support posts.
 These include: